ag143/workshop/Az Fundamentals/notes_mistake.md

 - Azure Active Directory.
 Developers can get security tokens using Azure Active Directory
 - *(wrong)* Azure Key Vault

+You are building an application using a virtual machine in Azure.
+As a security requirement, it is necessary to monitor security threats.
+Which Azure service below do you need to choose?
+- Azure Advanced Threat Protection
+- *(wrong)* Azure Security Center

+You have an Azure AD tenant in your Azure subscription.
+All administrators are required to enter a verification code to access the Azure portal.
+At that time, you need to allow your administrator to access the Azure portal only from your on-premises network.Choose the best solution for that.
+- Azure AD Identity Protection sign-in risk policy
+- *(wrong)* The multi-factor authentication service configuration.
+(MFA only allows you to configure trusted devices, not the login location such as on premise sites.)

 # Part 5: Describe identity, governance, privacy, and compliance features